Which country is cheaper, Portugal or Greece?

 Lagos: The area is a favorite for backpackers who come to hang out on the beaches during the day or party late into the night after the sun goes down.
 There are plenty of hostels around town and many offer a social vibe where it's easy to meet other travelers.

-Greece has some public transit options.
+While Greece offers some public transit options, it might not be your first choice.
 On the mainland, trains go from Athens to other larger cities.
 However, they don't go everywhere.
 Buses can take you to the smaller towns where the trains don't go.
 To reach the islands, the extensive ferry boat network can take you almost anywhere, but not always on a direct route.
 The different groups of islands have frequent connections within them.
 But if traveling from one group to another, you many need to take multiple ferries.
 Flights are also possible as many of the larger islands have small airports.
 Renting a car or motorbike on the mainland or Crete is a good way to get around if you want to explore smaller towns and more remote areas.
 It's also possible to rent vehicles on the larger islands.
 Finally, take note that many visitors to Greece arrive on larger cruise ships, as many cruise lines visit multiple islands on their routes.

 Is it easy to travel around Greece?